-36 Years Ago: Paul Simon Wears a Turkey Suit on ‘Saturday Night Live’
+How Paul Simon Ended Up Wearing a Turkey Suit on ‘Saturday Night Live’

-At which point Simon left the stage, only to be stopped by ‘SNL’ producer Lorne Michaels, who thought the performance was "wonderful" but was willing to let Simon be done with the whole thing and go change – if only Simon could get himself through the door frame in his turkey suit.
-A very funny skit, all in all, and we’d embed it here if we could, but it’s only available to Hulu Plus users — so if you can remember seeing the full-length show in all its glory, there’s another thing to be thankful for this holiday season.
+At which point Simon left the stage, only to be stopped by Saturday Night Live producer Lorne Michaels, who thought the performance was "wonderful" but was willing to let Simon be done with the whole thing and go change – if only Simon could get himself through the door frame in his turkey suit.